BlythICS4U/a2-manxboy/README.md

 ### Problem 6

-Write a program that reads in the binary file called "myMatricies.bin".
+Write a program that reads in the binary file called "myMatrices.bin".
 This file contains 2, 2D integer arrays.
 Read the first array into a variable called *matrix1* and read the 2nd array into a variable called *matrix2*.
 Write a method called *multiplyMatrices* that multiplies 2 matrices and returns the resulting matrix as a 2D array.
 Print the result to the screen.
 You can assume that the matrices contained in the binary file can be multpilied together (i.e. the columns of *matrix1* are equal to the rows of *matrix2*).
 To make sure you are correctly reading the file, the contents of your variables will be equivalent to the definitions below:

 ```
         int matrix1[][] = {